Add Row

 [Recipe] 2 Cherry Berry Smoothies from 115 Calories

 This delicious cherry and berry smoothie is from Dina Honké at OliveOilAndLemons.
-The recipe is on the next page.
-However, you may wish to read on to learn how to be kind to your body and avoid a sugar-high.
+Read on to learn how to be kind to your body and avoid a sugar-high.

 Berries are packed full of nutrients and tangy flavor, and are low in calories.
 Cherries, especially tart cherries, are great to ease muscle aches following exercise.